diaspora-project/diaspora-stream-api/docs/usage/drivers.rst

 or any engine compatible with `librdkafka <https://github.com/confluentinc/librdkafka>`_ (e.g. `Redpanda <https://www.redpanda.com/>`_).
 It can be used with a local deployment of such engines, or with one deployed on Amazon MSK, using IAM access control.
-To use Ocsopu as a backend, simply follow the README in Octopus' repository.
+To use Octopus as a backend, simply follow the README in Octopus' repository.

 Files
 -----